Honey Cares for Your Hair

 But raw honey doesn’t stop there: honey has been used to treat itchy scalps, dandruff and dermatitis for centuries.
 Armed with antibacterial hydrogen peroxide and hydrating enzymes, honey helps keep your scalp moisturized and primed to grow strong healthy hair.

-There you have it: raw and unfiltered local honey is the perfect treat to start your day–even before you get out of the shower.
+There you have it: raw and unfiltered honey is the perfect treat to start your day–even before you get out of the shower.